 So depending on where you live, it could make sense to hop in the car to knock out your Global Entry – and turn it into a weekend road trip, if you can!

 For example, you currently can't schedule an interview at our hometown Minneapolis-St. Paul (MSP).
-But you could head up Minnesota's beautiful North Shore, spend the weekend hiking, and pop in for an interview in Grand Portage where the schedule is wide-open all summer long.
+But you could head up Minnesota's beautiful North Shore, spend the weekend hiking, and pop in for an interview in Grand Portage where the schedule is wide-open all March, April, and May.

 At five hours, this example is a fairly long drive.
 But by turning it into a weekend trip, you can get a two-for-one: a short vacation and your Global Entry interview.
 And there are other similar opportunities like this around the country.